algosuna/dental-record/README.md

 It all sounds wonderful, but you want to see it in action, right?
 Assuming you are a Python developer, you can do so easily by following the simple [install instructions](./INSTALL.md).

+## Contributing

+If you wish to contribute to the system check the open issues, create an issue or fork and pull request.

+For more information read the [contributing guidelines](./CONTRIBUTING.md).

 ### Contributors

 We are the ones who ~~wasted~~ dedicated five months of our lives to bring this to life.